 If you want to taste the best South Indian food in town, renowned Murugan Idli Shop on West Masi Street is the place!
 This restaurant is simple and unpretentious. with a focus on food rather than decor.
 Apart from idli and dosa, the highlight is their special blend of spicy chutney powder.
 It's ordered separately, along with oil to mix it with.

 If you're keen to explore local cuisine, Foodies Day Out in Madurai does the best food tours in the city!

-If you have time, head out to Thiruparankundram, around 20 minutes southwest of Madurai.
-There you'll find one of the city's other impressive ancient temples, dedicated to Hindu god Murugan (handsome son of Lord Shiva), who's revered as a favorite god of Tamils.
-At the top of Thiruparankundram hill, there's also a 14th century grave shrine of the Islamic saint Hazrat Sultan Sikandhar Badhusha.
+If you have time, head out to Thiruparankundram, about 20 minutes southwest of Madurai.
+There you'll find one of the city's other impressive ancient temples, the Arulmigu Subramaniya Swamy temple, dedicated to Hindu god Murugan (handsome son of Lord Shiva).
+He's revered as a favorite god of Tamils.
+At the top of Thiruparankundram hill is a 14th century grave shrine of the Islamic saint Hazrat Sultan Sikandhar Badhusha.
 Time seems to have stood still there, and a single family has taken care of the shrine generation after generation.